yash-sharma1/docs-site/docs/list.md

 Before validators can vote on the proposal you created, you need to deposit enough BNB (like 2000 BNB).
 You may have already deposit a number of BNB when you propose, in the upper case, it is 100 BNB.
 So now you still need to deposit another 1900 BNB.
-Check the [trading-spec.md](fees table) for the current deposit requirements.
+Check the [fees table](trading-spec.md) for the current deposit requirements.

 ```bash
 $  ./bnbcli gov deposit --deposit 190000000000:BNB --from test --proposal-id 14